IEkAdN/hoge/README.md

     Directory including intermediate files.
 This directory is output only when you specify `--no_clean`.

 ## Programs used in benchmarks
 Our programs used in the benchmarks in our paper is availabe at https://github.com/IEkAdN/BactSNP/tree/master/benchmark.
 The C++ programs can be compiled by `make` command.
+Simulated data in the benchmarks is available at http://platanus.bio.titech.ac.jp/bactsnp.